More about yoga

 Than this of Sita and her Rama

-Monthly Gītā: April
+Monthly Gītā: most recent

 At the beginning of each month one of our teachers chooses a sloka from the Bhagavad Gītā to discuss.
+Click to read the full article.

 aśāntasya kutaḥ sukham